 Byzance et l'Europe.
 L'héritage historiographique d'Evelyne Patlagean, edited by Claudine Delacroix-Besnier, was published by l'EHESS (Centre d'études byzantines et néo-helléniques) with the help of the Foundation at the end of 2016.
-The Foundation also provided financial assistance to Éditions Droz for the publication of a collection of studies by Nicole Bériou entitled Religion et communication: un autre regard sur la prédication au Moyen Âge, forthcoming in September 2018.
+The Foundation also provided financial assistance to Éditions Droz for the publication of a collection of studies by Nicole Bériou entitled Religion et communication: un autre regard sur la prédication au Moyen Âge, published in 2018.

-In 2015, thanks to contributions from the Foundation, the volume by Immacolata Aulisa (University of Bari), Les Juifs dans les récits chrétiens du Moyen Âge, was published by CNRS Editions, and a collection of studies by Geneviève Hasenohr (IRHT-CNRS) entitled Textes de dévotion et lectures spirituelles en langue romane (France, XIIe-XVIe siècle) was published by Brepols.
+In 2015, thanks to contributions from the Foundation, the volume by Immacolata Aulisa (University of Bari), Les Juifs dans les récits chrétiens du Moyen Âge, was published by CNRS Editions, as was a collection of studies by Geneviève Hasenohr (IRHT-CNRS) entitled Textes de dévotion et lectures spirituelles en langue romane (France, XIIe-XVIe siècle) was published by Brepols.

-2) Funds for editing texts and documents
+2) Funds for Editing Texts and Document

 Damien Ruiz has finished his revision of the Sermons of the French Cardinal Hugues de Châteauroux, which should be edited by Alexis Charansonnet (Université de Lyon II), who is also at work on the introduction.
-When this work is completed, it will be submitted for publication at the École française in Rome, in its Documents series.

-Ruiz recently published his critical edition of the Opera omnia of Hugh of Digne, a Franciscan from Provence, in the series of the International Society of Franciscan Studies in Assisi.
+Ruiz also recently published his critical edition of the Opera omnia of Hugh of Digne, a Franciscan from Provence, in the series of the International Society of Franciscan Studies in Assisi (La vie et l'oeuvre de Hugues de Digne, Spoleto: CISAM, 2018).